rust-lang/a-mir-formality/book/src/closer-look-decl.md

 ```
 <span class="caption">[Source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-to-clause.rkt#L20-L23)</span>

-What this does is to convert *Rust declarations* into the *environment* from the type layer.
+This metafunction converts *Rust declarations* into the *environment* from the type layer.
 Note that it takes:

 * a base environment `Env` (typically just the constant `EmptyEnv`)
 * a set of crates `CrateDecls` (this is meant to include the imports)
-* the id of the current crate `CrateId`.
-This is because the set of rules we generate for a particular item can be different depending on whether we are compiling the crate where it was declared or some other crate (consider e.g. `#[non_exhaustive]`).
+* the ID of the current crate `CrateId`.
+  This is because the set of rules we generate for a particular item
+  can be different depending on whether we are compiling the crate where it was declared or from some other crate
+  (consider e.g. `#[non_exhaustive]`).

 ### Generating the clauses for a single crate item

-The `env-with-crate-decls` function just iterates over all the items in all the crates and ultimately invokes this helper function, `crate-item-decl-rules` ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-to-clause.rkt#L57-L63)):
+The `env-with-crate-decls` function iterates over all the items in all the crates
+and ultimately invokes this helper function, `crate-item-decl-rules`:

 ```scheme
 (define-metafunction formality-decl